 Wrecks or Reefs

-Lures such as red gills and jelly worms are definitely worth having in your armoury, however when venturing onto the reefs, ragworm is one of the best baits that can be deployed, with live sandeel also knocking on the door for first place.
+Lures such as red gills, shads and jelly worms are definitely the lure on the wrecks and can occasionally work closer in, however when venturing onto the reefs, ragworm is one of the best baits that can be deployed, with live sandeel also knocking on the door for first place.

 Using a flowing trace such as the flying collar rig, trace lengths can be anything from 3ft to 15ft, depending on tide run and the drift.
-Fishing a hook size 2 – 1/0, the ragworm can de delicately hooked through the head, thus maintaining its natural wriggly appearance when in the water.
+Fishing a hook size 2/0 – 4/0.
+Many anglers also prefer to fish a paternoster rig, 2 hooks fished similar to the east coast killer rigs.

 Once ready to start fishing drop your bait to the bottom, once your lead hits the sea bed and as your boat gently drifts over the ground being fished, slowly retrieve your bait counting the turns of the handle as you go.
 If you receive no takes from a fish drop down again and repeat the process.